 I am trained at the Karolinska Institute but have worked around ten years as professor of Social Medicine at Gothenburg University combined with a post at the public health services of the city and the County Council.
-I am research group leader of the Social Epidemiology research group at the Department of Public Health Sciences.

 - MD and board certified specialist in Social Medicine

 - PhD in Social Medicine

 Main research areas are epidemiology and health services research, with focus on mental disorders, alcohol and drugs.
 In particular, I have worked with longitudinal studies, following persons over time to analyze risk factors and consequences of disorders and health problems.